 The specs do look nice, but how does it perform in the real world?
 Is it worth our hard earned cash?
 We’re here to find out on our full review of the Realme XT.

 When it comes to design, Realme is sticking to a tried-and-tested formula.
 The Realme XT has a similar look and layout as the Realme 5 Pro.
-Despite the plastic build, it has that substantial feel in the hand that doesn’t feel cheap at all.
+Despite the plastic frame, it has that substantial feel in the hand that doesn’t feel cheap at all.

 The Realme XT has a smooth gradient back panel with the quad cameras and the LED flash on the upper left side and on the other end Realme logo.